Banks in Singapore agonise over rich clients in tax evasion clampdown

 Even if banks cannot determine for sure that a client is wilfully trying to flout tax rules, they may opt to close accounts they feel "may potentially bring about reputational risk," said Kwok Wui San, a partner at PriceWaterhouseCoopers.

-Many of the major private banks, including UBS AG UBSN.VX, have already set up special task forces to train their staff and prepare for a change in mindset to accompany the new rules.
+Many of the major private banks, including UBS AG, have already set up special task forces to train their staff and prepare for a change in mindset to accompany the new rules.

 OASIS FOR THE RICH